Turkey–Ukraine relations: Independent Ukraine and Turkey

 In late January 2010 Ukrainian President Viktor Yanukovych and Turkish Prime Minister Recep Tayyip Erdoğan agreed to form a free trade zone between the two countries during 2011.
 But bilateral free trade talks were put on hold in 2013.

 Following the end of 2015, Turkey and Ukraine experienced closer relations as a result of both countries increasingly strained relationship with Russia.
 On 20 August 2016 Turkish President Recep Tayyip Erdoğan told his Ukrainian counterpart Petro Poroshenko that Turkey would not recognize the 2014 Russian annexation of Crimea; calling it "Crimea's occupation".
 On 9 January 2017 Turkey's Foreign Minister Mevlüt Çavuşoğlu stated "We support the territorial integrity of Ukraine and Georgia.
 We do not recognize the annexation of the lands of Ukraine".
+Turkey's self-perception as the protective power of the Crimean Tatars also played a role in this.
+President Recep Tayyip Erdoğan stated in 2021: “Russia has usurped Crimea...
+Things cannot go on with a mentality of occupation.”